onelogin/onelogin-aws-cli-assume-role/README.md

 * *onelogin.sdk.properties* used by onelogin-java-sdk.
 That file contains 3 settings parameters:
   * onelogin.sdk.client_id  Onelogin OAuth2 client ID
   * onelogin.sdk.client_secret  Onelogin OAuth2 client secret
-  * onelogin.sdk.instance  Indicates where the instance is hosted.
+  * onelogin.sdk.region  Indicates where the region is hosted.
 Possible values: 'us' or 'eu'.

 ### How the process works